 Organize your Harry Potter guided tour in London

 - The tours have a duration of between two and three hours, so be prepared to walk.
-They depart practically every day of the week and the best time to do it will depend on the weather.
+They depart almost every day of the week and the best time to do it will depend on the weather.

-- You will have the opportunity to buy souvenirs of the saga at many of the tour stops as you will pass through specialized shops and the guide will leave you time to do so.
+- You will have the chance to buy souvenirs of the saga at many of the tour stops as you will pass through specialized shops and the guide will leave you time to do so.

-5. Harry Potter's London on your own
+Harry Potter London on your own

 - The Australian embassy that inspired the Gringotts bank.

-- Leadenhall market that inspired Diagon Alley.
+- Leadenhall Market which inspired Diagon Alley.

 - Claremont Square also known as Grimmauld Place, where the Order of the Phoenix Headquarters is located in the movies.